ditlevjoergensen/cv-rec-capg/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
+👋 Hi and welcome!

-This project is created to become more familiar with basic NLP processed.
-The aim of the project is to match a CV of a potential candidate with a job description.
+This project was created to become more familiar with basic NLP processes.
+The project aims to match a CV of a potential candidate with a job description.
 In other words, making the job of staffing automatic.

-    This focus of this project will be to get familiar with NLP principles but also to try and generate synthetic text (CV's) givin a few keywords.
+The code can be found in notebook "notebook_cv.ipynb" which does the following:
+  - Extract text from pdfs
+  - Perform basic text cleaning
+  - Train Doc2Vec-model
+  - Match best CV based on specific texts

 <p align="right">(<a href="#readme-top">back to top</a>)</p>